ECOLOGICAL LEARNING PARTNERS: MAKING INVISIBLE NETWORKS VISIBLE

 I am an educator and researcher who has spent 25 years exploring how connection shapes learning—from early childhood classrooms to university faculty positions across Hunter College, George Washington University, Johns Hopkins University, and George Mason University.

 Throughout my career, I've had the opportunity to work within educational systems from multiple vantage points—as teacher, coach, technical assistance provider, professor, and researcher.
-This progression has given me insight into how individual relationships connect to larger organizational dynamics, whether contributing to multi-site research studies, consulting with school leaders on inclusion transformation, providing technical assistance to state education departments, or most recently, leading a mixed-methods investigation of inclusion practices with NYC Public Schools.
+This progression has given me insight into how individual relationships connect to larger systemic dynamics, whether contributing to multi-site research studies, consulting with school leaders on inclusion transformation, providing technical assistance to state education departments, or most recently, leading a mixed-methods investigation of inclusion practices with NYC Public Schools.
 Each role has deepened my understanding of how networks function at different levels of learning ecosystems.

-Experience
+My Experience

 Let’s Talk